 Education

-I’m a nerd for all things related to Chinese politics and international relations.
+I’m a nerd for all things related to Asia and international relations.

 At Cornell University, I earned a Bachelor’s in government focusing on U.S.-China relations.
-During that time, I attended Peking University as an exchange student living in Beijing.
+During that time, I attended Peking University as an exchange student in Beijing.
+At Cornell, I was selected by professors as one of Class of 2017’s “Extraordinary Seniors.”

-Afterwards, I earned a Master’s in broadcast journalism from Northwestern University Medill School of Journalism.
+I earned a Master’s in broadcast journalism from Northwestern University Medill School of Journalism.
+Among the pool of graduate students, I was selected to receive a press pass to cover the Pyeongchang Winter Olympics.
 At the same time, I worked as a freelancer for both video and print outlets.

 Selected as one of Cornell University Class of 2017 “Extraordinary Seniors”